Salad Fingers: Development

-Salad Fingers was conceived as an in-joke when one day, while Firth was playing the guitar, his friend and frequent collaborator Christian Webb commented that he had "salad fingers", referring to the way Firth played the C-chord.
+Salad Fingers was conceived as an inside joke when one day, while Firth was playing the guitar, his friend and frequent collaborator Christian Webb commented that he had "salad fingers", referring to the way Firth played the C-chord.
 In 2004, Firth posted the first episode via Flash to entertainment website Newgrounds, where it was initially unpopular.
 However, the video quickly gained traction once it was featured on the website's front page.
 Later, once the series transitioned to video-sharing platform YouTube, Firth turned to crowdfunding because the platform's increasingly restrictive content policy prevented him from monetizing his videos.
+Firth has used Adobe Animate, formerly Adobe Flash, to create Salad Fingers episodes.

 In addition to writing and animating the series, Firth voices the titular character himself.
 Firth says the character's voice was inspired by that of his grandmother's and Michael Jackson's speaking voice.
 The softness of Salad Fingers's voice is due to the circumstance that Firth did not want to wake up his parents while recording.
 While the first episode took Firth "one day and one night" to produce, others took him six months and up to one year.
 He has cited the works of David Lynch, Tim Burton, and Chris Morris, as well as The League of Gentlemen and South Park as sources of inspiration.
 Music featured in Salad Fingers episodes includes work credited to Sigur Rós, Aphex Twin, and Boards of Canada.
 Although the series has inspired numerous fan theories, ranging from speculation about an overarching plot involving a nuclear fallout to identifying hidden anagrams in characters' names, Firth has stated that the series has never been "mapped out" and that he never intended it to have an underlying meaning.

-In 2007 the series, then spanning seven episodes, had its theatrical debut at Sydney Underground Film Festival, where all episodes were shown back to back.
-In 2009 episodes were screened at Glimmer, Hull Daily Mails international short film festival.
-In 2020 a Salad Fingers tour throughout the United Kingdom was announced.
+In 2007, the series, then spanning seven episodes, had its first public screening at Sydney Underground Film Festival, where all episodes were shown back to back.
+In 2009, episodes were screened at Glimmer, Hull Daily Mails international short film festival.
+In 2020, a Salad Fingers tour throughout the United Kingdom was announced.
 The tour was postponed due to the COVID-19 pandemic and was ultimately held in 2021 and 2022.
 Events featured back-to-back screenings of all episodes released thus far, followed by an in-person interview with Firth.